-• Use of data by creditors and consumer reporting agencies (e.g., the U.S. Fair Credit Reporting Act);

-- Laws and regulations that limit the use of credit scoring models (e.g., state "mortgage trigger" or "inquiries" laws, state insurance restrictions on the use of credit-based insurance scores, and the E.U.
-Consumer Credit Directive); - Fair lending laws (e.g., the U.S. Truth In Lending Act and Regulation Z, the Equal Credit Opportunity Act and Regulation B, and the Fair Housing Act); - Privacy and security laws and regulations that limit the use and disclosure of personally identifiable information, require security procedures, or otherwise apply to the collection, processing, storage, use and transmission of protected data (e.g., the U.S. Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act; the E.U.
-Data Protection Directive and the country-specific regulations that implement that directive; the U.S. Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act; the Cybersecurity Act of 2015; the U.S. Department of Commerce's National Institute of Standards and Technology's Cybersecurity Framework; and identity theft, file freezing, security breach notification and similar state privacy laws); - Extension of credit to consumers through the Electronic Fund Transfers Act and Regulation E, as well as non-governmental VISA and MasterCard electronic payment standards; - Regulations and guidelines applicable to secondary market participants (e.g., Fannie Mae and Freddie Mac) that could have an impact on our products; - Laws and regulations applicable to our customer communication clients and their use of our products and services (e.g., the Telemarketing Sales Rule, Telephone Consumer Protection Act and regulations promulgated thereunder); - Laws and regulations applicable to our insurance clients and their use of our insurance products and services; - The application or extension of consumer protection laws, including implementing regulations (e.g., the Consumer Financial Protection Act, the Federal Trade Commission Act, the Fair Debt Collection Practices Act, the Servicemembers Civil Relief Act, the Military Lending Act, and the Credit Repair Organizations Act); - · Laws and regulations governing the use of the Internet and social media, telemarketing, advertising, endorsements and testimonials; - Anti-bribery and corruption laws and regulations (e.g., the Foreign Corrupt Practices Act); - Financial regulatory standards (e.g., Sarbanes-Oxley Act requirements to maintain and verify internal process controls, including controls for material event awareness and notification); - Regulatory requirements for managing third parties (e.g., vendors, contractors, suppliers and distributors); - · Anti-money laundering laws and regulations (e.g., the Bank Secrecy Act and the USA Patriot Act); - Financial regulatory reform stemming from the Dodd-Frank Wall Street Reform and Consumer Protection Act and the many regulations mandated by that Act, including regulations issued by, and the supervisory and investigative authority of, the Bureau of Consumer Financial Protection; and - · Laws and regulations regarding export controls as they apply to FICO products delivered in non-U.S. countries.
+- Use of data by creditors and consumer reporting agencies (e.g., the U.S. Fair Credit Reporting Act); - Laws and regulations that limit the use of credit scoring models (e.g., state "mortgage trigger" or "inquiries" laws, state insurance restrictions on the use of credit-based insurance scores, and the E.U.
+Consumer Credit Directive); - Fair lending laws (e.g., the U.S. Truth In Lending Act and Regulation Z, the Equal Credit Opportunity Act and Regulation B, and the Fair Housing Act); - Privacy and security laws and regulations that limit the use and disclosure of personally identifiable information, require security procedures, or otherwise apply to the collection, processing, storage, use and transmission of protected data (e.g., the U.S. Financial Services Modernization Act of 1999, also known as the Gramm Leach Bliley Act; the General Data Protection Regulation (the "GDPR") adopted by the EU Parliament, the EU Council and the EU Commission, and country-specific data protection laws enacted to supplement the GDPR; the U.S. Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act; the Cybersecurity Act of 2015; the U.S. Department of Commerce's National Institute of Standards and Technology's Cybersecurity Framework; and identity theft, file freezing, security breach notification and similar state privacy laws); - Extension of credit to consumers through the Electronic Fund Transfers Act and Regulation E, as well as non-governmental VISA and MasterCard electronic payment standards; - Regulations applicable to, or standards and criteria adopted by, secondary market participants (e.g., Fannie Mae and Freddie Mac) that could have an impact on our scoring products, including any regulations, standards or criteria established as the result of Section 310 of the Economic Growth, Regulatory Relief, and Consumer Protection Act (Public Law 115-174); - Laws and regulations applicable to our customer communication clients and their use of our products and services (e.g., the Telemarketing Sales Rule, Telephone Consumer Protection Act and regulations promulgated thereunder); - Laws and regulations applicable to our insurance clients and their use of our insurance products and services; - The application or extension of consumer protection laws, including implementing regulations (e.g., the Consumer Financial Protection Act, the Federal Trade Commission Act, the Fair Debt Collection Practices Act, the Servicemembers Civil Relief Act, the Military Lending Act, and the Credit Repair Organizations Act); - Laws and regulations governing the use of the Internet and social media, telemarketing, advertising, endorsements and testimonials; - Anti-bribery and corruption laws and regulations (e.g., the Foreign Corrupt Practices Act); - Financial regulatory standards (e.g., Sarbanes-Oxley Act requirements to maintain and verify internal process controls, including controls for material event awareness and notification); - Regulatory requirements for managing third parties (e.g., vendors, contractors, suppliers and distributors); - Anti-money laundering laws and regulations (e.g., the Bank Secrecy Act and the USA Patriot Act); - Financial regulatory reform stemming from the Dodd-Frank Wall Street Reform and Consumer Protection Act and the many regulations mandated by that Act, including regulations issued by, and the supervisory and investigative authority of, the Bureau of Consumer Financial Protection; and - Laws and regulations regarding export controls as they apply to FICO products delivered in non-U.S. countries.